lkumle/onlineVRtoolbox_tutorials/docs/webApplication/Step2_webapp.md

 Once the setup is complete, you will be redirected to a web app configuration page similar to the one below.

-- At the top, you will see your web address.
+{: .highlight}
-- You will need to use this exact URL in your experiment code (see Notebook 1: Configure Unity Code).
+At the top, you will see your web address.
+You will need to use this exact URL in your experiment code (see Notebook 1: Configure Unity Code).

 ![](../../assets/images/server3.png)